• Home

 Cash Basis Method

 The primary advantage of the cash method is its simplicity.
-It just accounts for the received or paid cash.
-Tracking the cash flow of a company is also far easier.
+It just accounts for the cash received or paid.
+Tracking the cash flow of a company is also far more accessible.

 It is beneficial to sole proprietorships and other small businesses as, in most likelihood, it will not require any extra staff to use.